dnidever/gaussdecomp/README.md

 ```

+On my laptop the example datacube ran for 17 minutes.
+The resulting file is called `gass.fits` and availabe in the `data/` directory, gzip-compressed.

 ## Plotting the Results

-The repository includes a plotting routine called `ghess.pro`.
+The repository includes a plotting routine called `ghess.pro` which is useful for general figures using the catalog of Gaussians.